 “I aspire to give my patients hope,” says Dr. von Holzen.
 “Getting diagnosed with cancer is very difficult.
 If I can show patients there's a way through the situation, I can give them the hope to move forward so they can live a good life.
 For me, hope is one of the most important things.”

-For more information about our team at Goshen Center for Cancer Care, visit our website.
+For more information about our team at Goshen Center for Cancer Care, visit the Cancer Care section of our website.